akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 			* `offset`: integer byte offset into the buffer.
 Defaults to 0.
 				* `count`: integer number of texels in the buffer.
 		* `dataArray`: this may be set in place of the data member to provide an array of data elements rather than a single one.
+		* `srgb`: set to true to consider the data values as sRGB colors that will be converted to linear space.
+Defaults to false.
 * `"MaterialDesc"`
 	* `elements`: array of elements for the material.
 Each element of the array has the following members:
 		* `name`: the name of the element.